navanchauhan/navanchauhan.github.io/Content/posts/2023-10-05-attack-lab.md

 ## Phase 3

 > Phase 3 also involves a code injection attack, but passing a string as argument.
+<br><br>

-> You will need to include a string representation of your cookie in your exploit string.
+You will need to include a string representation of your cookie in your exploit string.
 The string should consist of the eight hexadecimal digits (ordered from most to least significant) without a leading “0x.”
+<br><br>

-> Your injected code should set register %rdi to the address of this string
+Your injected code should set register %rdi to the address of this string
+<br><br>

-> When functions hexmatch and strncmp are called, they push data onto the stack, overwriting portions of memory that held the buffer used by getbuf.
+When functions hexmatch and strncmp are called, they push data onto the stack, overwriting portions of memory that held the buffer used by getbuf.
 As a result, you will need to be careful where you place the string representation of your cookie.
+<cite>Attack Lab Handout</cite>

 Because `hexmatch` and `strncmp` might overwrite the buffer allocated for `getbuf` we will try to store the data after the function `touch3` itself.